faragorn/giphy_api_ruby/README.md

 ## TO Do List

-* More tests for Image, User and Base classes
+* More tests for Base class
-* Configure Travis CI
-* Generate Code coverage reports
 * Add rubocop for syntax checking
 * Create a CLI